Kot Engenharia

 The example above illustrates a model analysis of a tank that had severe distortion of the side during the installation of the last ring.
 In this case, the tank was not yet bonded to its bottom plate, so there was a process of gradual distortion of the lower ring, forming a kind of spout at the top of the tank.
 The distortion was so severe that the tank became unfeasible.

-The use of stiffeners and/or locking bars may be necessary to control the distortion of the bottom ring during the tank manufacturing process, in order to guarantee the stability of the structure without the bottom plate, which has a function of restricting the distortion of the bottom ring.
+Finally, the use of reinforcements and/or locking bars may be necessary to control distortion of the bottom ring during the tank manufacturing process, in order to ensure the stability of the structure without the bottom plate, which has the function of restricting distortion of the bottom ring.